Mperez5891/CSPS449_Projects/Project5/README.md

 # Services
 ## Database Creation
+Use this command to run the DynamoDB in commandline: java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb

 Run this command to create the Dynamo database:
 Python3 createDmDb.py

-Use this command to run the DynamoDB in commandline: java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb

 ## Gateway
 Run this comman to create 3 instances of timlines and 1 of gateway, users and direct messages

 foreman start -m gatewayApi=1,userApi=1,timelineApi=3,dmApi=1

+When using httpie to run the gateway at the end of every request add --auth  "username:password"

+ex: http GET http://localhost:5000/directMessages/chuntttttt --auth "chuntttttt:Password115"

 ## Direct Messaging Services
 ### Usage